sully36/3710_Supp/README.md

 The ADNI dataset contains information of three different key groups (as referenced [here](https://adni.loni.usc.edu/)):

-* completly normal healthy elders
+* completely normal healthy elders
-* elders with mild memory problems or mild cognitive imparements
+* elders with mild memory problems or mild cognitive impairments
 * elders with Alzheimer's disease dementia

-The data that we will be analsying is of the magnetic resonanace images (MRI) of the brain ivolving these three categories of participants.
+The data that we will be analyzing is of the magnetic resonance images (MRI) of the brain involving these three categories of participants.

 ---